hburakustundag/rock-paper-scissors/README.md

-Simple rock paper scissors game that can be played from the console.
+Simple rock paper scissors game.
+The first one reaches to 5 wins the game.